Learn / Blog / Article

 If you want to make better—more profitable—marketing decisions, you need research to back them.
 Qualitative and quantitative research both have a role to play: together, they give you a rich portrait of what your customers want and need.

-What’s the difference between quantitative and qualitative research?
+The difference between quantitative and qualitative research

 Quantitative research is designed to gather data points in measurable, numerical form.
 Qualitative research relies on the observation and collection of non-numerical insights such as opinions and motivations.
+Essentially, quantitative research gives you hard data, while qualitative helps you explore more in-depth ideas.

 For digital marketers, a common quantitative source is Google Analytics.
 Using GA and other traditional web analytics tools, you can see the raw number of visitors who came to your site, or the percentage of visitors who converted into leads or sales.